bambery/starman/README.md

-# let's try one more time

-A simple static blogging site.

-Write entries in markdown, add metadata.

-run the script
+# Starman: An Exercise in Living Without Databases

+This readme is in progress!
+Most doc is inline in the code at the moment.

+Write content in markdown, add metadata, and the app will store everything in memcached.
+Since the app is going to live on Heroku, integration with S3 will be essential to ensure that the cache is not prematurely invalidated during app downtime and code pushes.
+This app uses Sprockets to compile and track freshness of all assets, including content assets.

-* generates proxy files for sections
+* generates proxy files for content sections (folders on the file system) to cache them
 * compiles and fingerprints all assets (including blog entries)
 * uploads assets to the cloud
 * deletes out of date assets